FDA expands frozen strawberries recall over possible hepatitis A contamination

 Better think twice before consuming any foods this summer made from frozen strawberries.

-Willamette Valley Fruit Co. on Sunday announced it is a voluntarily recalling frozen strawberry products containing potentially contaminated sold under various brands at Walmart, Costco and HEB stores across 32 states.
+Willamette Valley Fruit Co. on Sunday announced it is voluntarily recalling potentially contaminated frozen strawberry products sold under various brands at Walmart, Costco and HEB stores across 32 states.

+The recall comes in response to the federal agency's ongoing investigation into hepatitis A infections linked to frozen organic strawberries imported from Baja California, Mexico.

 The recalled products were distributed via the following retailers: